Table of Contents

 Finding a property to renovate

 There are many methods you can use to find a suitable property to renovate.
-All over the UK that are derelict buildings, empty properties, unused farm buildings, former storage buildings and all kinds of other properties which can easily be turned into family homes.
+All over the UK that are derelict buildings, empty properties, derelict farms, church buildings for sale, barns for conversion and all kinds of other properties which can easily be turned into family homes.

 Of course you can look on the main property websites and you would be a strongly advised to do that.
 However there are some other methods you can use which could help you find a more suitable property in a more desirable location.
 One of these methods is literally driving around in the area you were interested in living in.
 When it comes to derelict property this method is extremely effective as many empty or abandoned buildings are never placed on the property market in the first place.